History of Dacia: Dacia in the context of the balance of the neighbouring Roman empire: from Burebista to the Flavians (44 BC-84 AD)

 — Augustus, Res gestae divi Augusti, 30.

 Subsequent attacks, the first by the Getae in 15, the second by the Dacians some fifteen years later, forced Emperor Tiberius to promote the displacement around 20 AD of the Iazygian Sarmatians in what is now the northern Hungarian plain along the course of the Tisza river (east of the Danube), resulting in the expulsion of the Dacians from these territories.

-In 46, after the annexation and creation of the new Roman province of Thrace, Emperor Claudius established two new fleets along the Danube, the Classis Pannonica, which operated upstream from the Iron Gates, and the Classis Moesica, which acted downstream, supported by a defensive system consisting of watchtowers and forts of auxiliary units guarding the left bank of the river.
-These measures were taken to defend the new Danubian provinces of the lower reaches of the Danube from the constant danger of raids by neighbouring Dacians.

 At an unspecified time, but nevertheless between 57 and 67, the consul of 45, the governor of Moesia, Tiberius Plautius Silvanus Aelianus, crossed the Danube and transferred 100,000 Transdanubians (among them certainly some Getae), including women, children and their kings, to Roman territory, ordering them to pay tribute to the Empire.

 In 69, the Dacians of Duras-Diurpaneo attacked the borders of Moesia along the lower reaches of the Danube, besieging both legionary castra of Viminacium and Oescus, as the legions of Upper Moesia had been withdrawn to fight alongside Vespasian in the new civil war for the imperial purple.
 It was by sheer luck that General Mucianus, from Syria, marching westward with a legion (Legio VI Ferrata) for the Flavian cause, beat the Dacians in Moesia and repelled their invasion.